Go back to all articles

 Continuous performance testing means treating performance as a critical, continuous part of the software lifecycle.
 By integrating automated tests, realistic load simulations, and real-time monitoring, you can catch performance issues early, reduce risk, and deliver a more reliable user experience.

-With the right tools, clear test strategies, and a commitment to ongoing improvement, it’s possible to catch bottlenecks before they impact users, maintain stability under peak loads, and ultimately build systems that scale with confidence.
+With the right continuous testing tools, clear test strategies, and a commitment to ongoing improvement, it’s possible to catch bottlenecks before they impact users, maintain stability under peak loads, and ultimately build systems that scale with confidence.

 Table of contents